PhD in Health Sciences

 The results of the annual evaluation are documented in an progress report which is forwarded to the Study Center (phd_health). @ unilu.ch

-The study and examination committee of the Department reviews the annual evaluation report and decides on the continuation of the doctoral program based on the doctoral candidate's performance record and the supervisor's recommendation.
+The study and examination committee of the faculty reviews the annual evaluation report and decides on the continuation of the doctoral program based on the doctoral candidate's performance record and the supervisor's recommendation.

 For PhD students who began their studies in the spring semester, the first interim evaluation report is due on April 1 of the following year.